Mentorship

 The differences between coaching and mentoring

-Why is coaching and mentoring important in the workplace?
+Why is coaching and mentoring in the workplace important?

-Coaching and mentoring are important for several reasons.
-It can help employees develop their careers, improve their overall productivity and leadership skills, and increase their engagement.
+Coaching and mentorship programs are important for several reasons.
+They can help employees develop their careers, improve their overall productivity and leadership skills, and increase their engagement.

 Coaching can be used as a tool to help employees find their next step in the business world.
 It also allows managers to coach their staff on how they should think about each task at hand (e.g., "What is the best way to approach this project?").
 It also enables them to think outside the box, explore more, and use organizational resources to set and achieve goals.